ueberdosis/keyboard-symbol/README.md

 # keyboard-symbol
-Convert key names to symbols like ⌘, ⇧, ⌥ and many more
+Convert key names to symbols like ⌘, ⇧, ⌥ and many more.
+Supports common symbols for Mac and Windows keyboards.

 ## Install
 ```